 How A Playful Response Relieves Tensions

 When you know that your kid has big emotions brewing and really needs to get them out, laughter is a great tool.
 Responding playfully to minor upsets shows a child that you are there, you are listening, and that everything is safe – and that you are ready for some fun!
-If your child is signalling boredom, by asking for snack or drinks, or other diversions, and you set a limit that brings on some tears, you know those emotions are ready to spill.
+If your child is signaling boredom, by asking for snacks or drinks, or other diversions, and you set a limit that brings on some tears, you know those emotions are ready to spill.
 If you find that your attempts at laughter don't produce giggles, if your child gets more upset and annoyed, try listening and offering some gentle support as he or she cries.
-At Hand in Hand we call this tool Staylistening.
+At Hand in Hand, we call this tool Staylistening.
 Read about it here.

 Read about how a playful response can also help with whining

 Don't feel playful?
 This could help!
-What If i'm Just Not A Playful Parent?
+What If I'm Just Not A Playful Parent?